The BBC’s flagship motoring programme, Top Gear, could be about to stall again, before it even returns to the nation’s screens on Sunday, May 29th.

 1. Interesting choice of hosts

-It’s clear that a lot of effort went into finding a presenting team that includes a mix of gender, ethnicity, age and so on – in line with the BBC’s policies on panel shows, too.
+A lot of effort went into finding a presenting team that includes a mix of gender, ethnicity, age and so on – in line with the BBC’s policies on panel shows.

 But with a largely white male presence, the result has failed to please many people, with critics on both sides of the argument claiming it smacks of tokenism.